JetBrains/amper/docs/src/user-guide/basics.md

 ##### Native

-By default, the entrypoint of Kotlin native applications (the `main` function) is expected to be in a `main.kt` file (case-insensitive) in the `src` folder.
+By default, the entry point of Kotlin native applications (the `main` function) is expected to be in a `main.kt` file (case-insensitive) in the `src` folder.

 This can be overridden by specifying the fully qualified name of the `main` function explicitly in the module settings: